aws/aws-encryption-sdk-cli/README.rst

    # Two KMS CMKs
    --master-keys provider=aws-kms key=$KEY_ARN_1 key=$KEY_ARN_2

-   # KMS Alias by name in default region
+   # KMS alias name in default AWS Region
    --master-keys provider=aws-kms key=$ALIAS_NAME

-   # KMS Alias by name in two specific regions
+   # KMS alias name in two AWS Regions
    --master-keys provider=aws-kms key=$ALIAS_NAME region=us-west-2
    --master-keys provider=aws-kms key=$ALIAS_NAME region=eu-central-1

 AWS KMS
 ```````
-If you want to use the ``aws-kms`` master key provider, you can either specify that
+To use the ``aws-kms`` master key provider, you can either specify ``aws-kms`` in the provider attribute or omit the provider attribute.
-as the provider or simply not specify a provider and allow the default value to be used.

-There are some configuration options which are unique to the ``aws-kms`` master key provider:
+You can use the following parameter attributes only with the ``aws-kms`` master key provider:

-* **profile** : Providing this configuration value will use the specified `named profile`_
-  credentials.
-* **region** : This allows you to specify the target region.
+* **region**  : Use the specified the target region.
+* **profile** : Use the credentials and region in the specified `named profile`_.

-The logic for determining which region to use is shown in the pseudocode below:
+The following logic determines which AWS Region to use:

 .. code-block:: python

    if key ID is an ARN:
-      use region identified in ARN
+      use the AWS Region in the ARN
    else:
-      if region is specified:
+      if an AWS Region is specified:
-         use region
+         use it
-      else if profile is specified and profile has a defined region:
+      else if profile is specified and profile includes an AWS Region:
-         use region defined in profile
+         use AWS Region in the profile
       else:
-         use system default region
+         use system default AWS Region

 Advanced Configuration
 ``````````````````````
-If you want to use a different master key provider, that provider must register a `setuptools entry point`_.
+To use a different master key provider, that provider must register a `setuptools entry point`_.
 You can find an example of registering this entry point in the ``setup.py`` for this package.

-When a provider name is specifed in a call to ``aws-encryption-cli``, the appropriate entry point for that name is used.
+When you specify a provider name, the ``aws-encryption-cli`` uses the entry point for that name.

 Handling Multiple Entry Points
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-If multiple entry points are registered for a given name, you will need to specify the package
-that registered the entry point you want to use.
+If you specify multiple entry points are registered for a given name, you need to specify the package that registered the entry point you want to use.

-In order to specify the package name, use the format: ``PACKAGE_NAME::ENTRY_POINT``.
+To specify the package name, use the format: ``PACKAGE_NAME::ENTRY_POINT``.

 * ``provider=aws-kms``
 * ``provider=aws-encryption-sdk-cli::aws-kms``

+If you supply a package and an entry point name, the ``aws-encryption-cli`` uses that entry point.
+If the entry point is not accessible, the ``aws-encryption-cli`` raises an error.

 If you supply only an entry point name and there is only one entry point registered for that
-name, that entry point will be used.
+name, the ``aws-encryption-cli`` uses that entry point.

-If you supply only an entry point name and there is more than one entry point registered
+If you supply only an entry point name, but there is more than one entry point registered
-for that name, an error will be raised showing you all of the packages that have an entry
-point registered for that name.
+for that name, the ``aws-encryption-cli`` raises an error that includes a list all packages that have an entry point registered for that name.

-If you supply both a package and an entry point name, that exact entry point will be used.
-If it is not accessible, an error will be raised showing you all of the packages that have
-an entry point registered for that name.

 External Master Key Providers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The entry point name use must not contain the string ``::``.
-This is used as a namespace separator as descibed in `Handling Multiple Entry Points`_.
+The entry point name cannot contain the string ``::``.
+This is used as a namespace separator, as descibed in `Handling Multiple Entry Points`_.

 When called, these entry points must return an instance of a master key provider.
-They must accept the parameters prepared by the CLI as described in `Master Key Provider`_.
+They must accept the parameters prepared by the CLI, as described in `Master Key Provider`_.

 These entry points must be registered in the ``aws_encryption_sdk_cli.master_key_providers`` group.

-If the entry point raises a ``aws_encryption_sdk_cli.exceptions.BadUserArgumentError``, the CLI will present the raised error message to the user to indicate bad user input.
+If the entry point raises a ``aws_encryption_sdk_cli.exceptions.BadUserArgumentError``, the CLI displays the error message to the user to indicate invalid user input.

 Data Key Caching
 ----------------
-Data key caching is optional, but if used then the parameters noted as required must be provided.
+Data key caching is optional, but if you use it, you must provide values for the required parameters.
 For detailed information about using data key caching with the AWS Encryption SDK, see the `data key caching documentation`_.

+You can find an example of using data key caching in the ``aws-encryption-cli`` in `AWS Encryption CLI Examples`_.

+The `data key caching`_ parameter arguments have a ``key=value`` format.

 Parameters may be provided using `Parameter Values`_.

-Allowed parameters:
+Data key caching parameters:

 * **capacity** *(required)* : Number of entries that the cache will hold.
-* **max_age** *(required)* :  Determines how long each entry can remain in the cache, beginning when it was added.
+* **max_age** *(required)* :  Determines how long each entry can be used, beginning when it was added to the cache.
-* **max_messages_encrypted** :  Determines how long each entry can remain in the cache, beginning when it was added.
+* **max_messages_encrypted** :  Specifies the maximum number of messages that a cached data key can encrypt.
+The default value is 2^32.
 * **max_bytes_encrypted** : Specifies the maximum number of bytes that a cached data key can encrypt.
+The default value is 2^63 - 1.

 Logging and Verbosity
 ---------------------
-The ``-v`` argument allows you to tune the verbosity of the built-in logging to your desired level.
-In short, the more ``-v`` arguments you supply, the more verbose the output gets.
+The ``-v`` argument allows you to tune the verbosity of the built-in logging feature to your desired level.
+The more ``-v`` arguments you supply, the more verbose the output becomes.

 * unset : ``aws-encryption-cli`` logs all warnings, all dependencies only log critical messages
 * ``-v`` :  ``aws-encryption-cli`` performs moderate logging, all dependencies only log critical messages